 Imagine if you could use the physics of coherent light to record a 3D hologram of a cancer tumor and use it to select the best therapy for the cancer patient.

-This week in Scientific Reports, a Nature Research publication, we demonstrate the first step towards that goal.
+This week in Scientific Reports, a Nature Research publication, we demonstrate the first step towards that goal using dynamic speckle holography on patient cancer biopsies.

 In a collaboration between Purdue University and the Northwestern University School of Medicine, we performed Doppler spectroscopy of intracellular dynamics of human epithelial ovarian cancer tumor biopsies and observed how they responded to selected anti-cancer drugs.
 Distinctly different Doppler spectra were observed for patients who went into remission versus those who failed to achieve cancer remission.
-This is the first clinical pilot trial of the technology, known as Biodynamic Imaging (BDI), published in human cancer research.
+This is the first clinical pilot trial of the technology, known as Biodynamic Imaging (BDI) that uses digital holography, published in human cancer research.

 BDI may, in the future, make it possible to select the most effective therapies for individual cancer patients, realizing the long-sought dream of personalized cancer care.